 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 This one follows a male protagonist and his friends who sneak into the abandoned facility to try and record some of the supposed paranormal activity on film.
 They hope to make contact with either the spirit of the supposedly dead Michael Myers or one of the more malicious doctors on staff, who supposedly tortured Michael as a child when he was a patient at the facility.
 That’s right, there’s a lot of forgotten backstory in this novel that fans will either be intrigued by or absolutely hate.
 If this were a movie, it would probably be boycotted for that reason alone.

 In another interesting twist, The Mad House is the rare Halloween story to provide Michael with a new look.
 Because he was burned at the end of The Old Myers Place (spoiler alert) the mask is now burned onto his face.
-Come to think of it, I guess that’s another thing Resurrection would borrow for its ending.
+Come to think of it, I guess that’s aspect Resurrection would borrow for its ending.

 These novels might be Halloween stories told through the lens of ‘90s teen fiction, but they’re Halloween stories nonetheless.
 Through and through, they feel like the franchise.
 If the series ever went straight-to-video or made-for-TV, these feel like the best-case scenario for whatever they could end up being.
 I know that sounds terrible, but it’s somehow endearing.
 More than anything, these books are probably exactly what you think they are, if not much gorier.
 These novels are Halloween by way of Fear Street.
-That’s definitely not for everyone.
+They are definitely not for everyone.
 But as a young, Michael Myers-obsessed fan, they were absolutely for me.